Vindair/CP317-W2018-G3/documents/Subby-Analysis.md

 ## 5.2.
 Task List
 A sample task list for an administrator:

-1. Logging into Subby management tool.
+1. Logging into Subby management tool
-2. Creating a user.
+2. Creating a user
-3. Modifying an existing user's information.
+3. Modifying an existing user's information
-4. Deleting a user.
+4. Deleting a user
-5. Deleting a sublet listing.
+5. Deleting a sublet listing
-6. Logging out Subby management tool.
+6. Logging out of Subby management tool

 A sample task list for the user:

-7. Creating an account using Subby sign-up interface.
+1. Creating an account using Subby sign-up interface
-8. Logging into Subby using login interface.
+2. Logging into Subby using login interface
-9. Inserting a new sublet listing.
+3. Inserting a new sublet listing
-10. Modifying an existing sublet listing.
+4. Modifying an existing sublet listing
-11. Viewing/filtering/selecting posted listings.
+5. Viewing/filtering/selecting posted listings
-12. Rating a listing.
+6. Rating a listing

 ### 5.2.1.
 Task Specifications
 **Task 1: Logging into Subby management tool.**
-The user has opened a web browser and has navigated to the Subby management tool log in page.
+The user opens a web browser and has navigated to the Subby management tool login page.
 The user enters valid admin credentials and logs in by selecting the "Login" button.

 **Task 2: Creating a user.
 (Prerequisites: Task 1 as Administrator)** An administrator selects the "Create User" which generates a overlayed display that prompts them to fill in fields such as: